reactphp/http-client/README.md

   When a response encounters a chunked encoded response it will parse it transparently for the user and removing the `Transfer-Encoding` header.
 * `error`: An error occurred, an `Exception` is passed as first argument.
+  This will also be forwarded to the request and emit an `error` event there.
 * `end`: The response has been fully received.
 * `close`: The response is closed.
 If an error occured, this event will be preceeded by an `error` event.
+  This will also be forwarded to the request and emit a `close` event there.

 ### Example